Dessert Tea vs Hot Chocolate: Which Fits Better at Night?

 Start with the honest case for hot chocolate, because it is a strong one.
 Nothing quite matches it for richness.
 It is thick, full-bodied, and closer to a liquid dessert than almost any other drink, which is exactly why it feels so indulgent on a cold night.
 When you want something that drinks like a treat, hot chocolate delivers in a way a lighter cup simply cannot.

 It also answers one specific craving nothing else really touches: the craving for chocolate itself.
 When it is genuinely chocolate you want, only chocolate will do, and hot chocolate gives you that deep cocoa richness directly.
-No alternative is a perfect stand-in for it, and it would be dishonest to pretend otherwise.
+No alternative is a perfect stand-in for it.

-And there is the comfort of it, the coziness and the associations it carries, cold evenings, a warm mug, something familiar and a little nostalgic.
+And there is the comfort of it, the associations it carries, cold evenings and a warm mug and something a little nostalgic.
 That is a real part of why people reach for it, and it counts.
 On the right night, hot chocolate is a wonderful thing to have in your hands.

 What Dessert Tea Does Differently